Dispersion Compensation using a Prism-pair: The optical path through a prism-pair

-\section{The Optical Path Through a Prism-Pair}
+\section{The optical path through a prism-pair}

-We now wish to calculate the total optical path (and phase) through a prism-pair.
-The coordinate system used for the prism-pair has two degrees of freedom, as illustrated in Fig.\ref{coordinates}: R the separation between the prisms (segment AB), and H the penetration of the prism into the beam (segment BC).
-The red line represents a Brewster ray (at the design wavelength $\lambda_{0}$), i.e. a ray that enters and exits the prisms at Brewster angle $\theta_{B}$.
-The blue line is a deviated ray at $\lambda\neq\lambda_{0}$, which deviates from the Brewster ray by an angle $\delta\theta$ due to the prism dispersion.
+Our aim now is to calculate the total optical path (and phase) through a prism-pair, which will allow to derive the dispersion experienced by the passing optical pulse.
+The coordinate system used for the prism-pair has two degrees of freedom (see Fig. \ref{coordinates}).
+R is the separation between the prisms (segment AB), and H is the penetration of the prism into the beam (segment BC).
+The red line represents a Brewster ray (at the design wavelength $\lambda_{0}$) that enters and exits both prisms at Brewster angle $\theta_{B}$.
+The blue line is the deviated ray at $\lambda\neq\lambda_{0}$, which deviates from the Brewster ray by an angle $\delta\theta$ due to the prism dispersion.\\